 However, you can develop phobias of virtually anything.
 While most phobias develop in childhood, they can also develop in later life.

 If you have a phobia, you probably realise that your fear is irrational, but you find that still cannot control your fear response.
 Just thinking about the object or situation may make you feel anxious.

 And when you’re actually exposed to the thing you fear, the terror is automatic and overwhelming.
 Your heart may beat fast, you may feel the need to escape or run.
 The experience is so nerve-wracking that you may go to great lengths to avoid it—inconveniencing yourself or even changing your lifestyle.
 If you have claustrophobia, for example, you might turn down a lucrative job offer if you have to ride the elevator to get to the office.
 If you have a fear of heights, you might drive an extra 20 miles in order to avoid a tall bridge.
 A lot of my clients have avoided holidays and plane travel because of a fear of flying and now comfortably go to holidays abroad.

-I have been treating phobias in this rapid way for nearly a decade!
+I have been treating phobias in this rapid way for over a decade!

 It’s important to know that phobias are more common than you think (Having a phobia doesn’t mean you’re crazy!)
 It also helps to know that phobias are highly treatable and some therapists like myself do it immediately in minutes or in an hour and some do 3 day treatments.
 No matter how out of control it feels right now, you can overcome your anxiety and fear and start living the life you want.